Graygzou/graygzou.github.io/jekyll/collections/blog/_posts/2019-10-09-summary-of-my-first-participation-of-advent-of-code-2018.markdown

 #### Why Lua ?
 You might ask yourself why so much pain ?
-Well, I wanted learn something new.
-I wasn't going to compete with speed but more like "beautiful solutions".
+Well, the answer is simple: I wanted learn something new.
+The point of my participation was not to solve fast puzzles but more like finding "beautiful algorithms" to solve them.

 I've already seen a bit of lua in a previous project (Raven) but I did not have the chance to really play with it.
 So I decided it was a good time to do so !